Where do I go to publish? This is by far one of the most frequently asked questions I see novice writers ask.

 Amazon is cheaper to send single copies.
 If I do a giveaway open to the world, I can easily go onto Amazon and order a copy to ship anywhere cheaper than IS.
 And if I order through the Amazon store instead of using the author copies, I get the royalty back and it helps my visibility rank.

-I order all of my author copies through IS.
+all of my author copies through IS and KDP.
 I use these copies to fulfill my online store, book signings, festivals, and more.
 The quality is consistent, the price for bulk orders is on par with Amazon, and shipping print/shipping speed is all within my control.

 The world of self-publishing changes with the tides.
 Most of the information can be found on the respective site’s Terms of Service or by poking around.
 My experiences with these listed and your experiences might differ.